david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 video
 -----
+* `video/folder_temporary = None`: Folder in which the video should be stored temporarily, e.g. to speed up the analysis.
 * `video/filename_pattern = raw_video/*.MTS`: Filename pattern used to look for videos
 * `video/frames_skip = 0`: Number of frames that are skipped before starting the analysis.
 This value is only considered if `video/frames` is None.
 * `video/cropping_rect = None`: Rectangle to which the video is cropped.
 This can be either four numbers [left, top, width, height] or some string like 'upper left', 'lower right', etc.